Who Is Lady Gaga?

-Lady Gaga was born as Stefani Joanne Angelina Germanotta on March 28, 1986 in Yonkers, New York.
+Lady Gaga was born Stefani Joanne Angelina Germanotta on March 28, 1986, in New York City.
 She attended New York University's Tisch School for the Arts but left to find creative expression.
-She wrote songs for other artists until being discovered by R&B singer Akon.
 Her debut album, The Fame, was a huge success, and the single "Poker Face" topped charts in almost every category, in almost every country.
 Lady Gaga has since earned acclaim for subsequent albums, including a collaboration with Tony Bennett, and her performance on the American Horror Story series, winning a Golden Globe for her role as the Countess.

-Stefani Joanne Angelina Germanotta was born on March 28, 1986 in Yonkers, New York, to Cynthia and Joseph Germanotta.
-Germanotta, now known as Lady Gaga (she has attributed the inspiration for her name to the Queen song "Radio Ga-Ga"), went on to become an international pop star.
+Stefani Joanne Angelina Germanotta was born on March 28, 1986, in Yonkers, New York, to Cynthia and Joseph Germanotta.
+Now known as Lady Gaga (the inspiration for her name came from the Queen song "Radio Ga-Ga"), she has become an international pop star.

 Gaga learned to play the piano by the age of 4.
 At the age of 11, she was accepted to the Juilliard School in Manhattan, but instead attended a private Catholic school in the city.
 She continued studying music and performing, writing her first piano ballad at the age of 13, and she held her first performance in a New York nightclub at the age of 14.